jpvantassel/sigpropy/README.md

-# SigProPy - A Python package for digital signal processing
+# sigpropy - A Python package for signal processing

 > Joseph Vantassel, The University of Texas at Austin